 Unconscionability and Fairness Considerations in Postnuptial Agreements

 In postnuptial agreements, it’s crucial to avoid creating provisions that are so one-sided as to be considered unconscionable.
 The court will assess the overall fairness of the agreement and whether it provides a reasonable balance between the rights and obligations of both spouses.
-If the agreement heavily favors one party and puts the other at a severe disadvantage, it may be deemed unconscionable and unenforceable.
+If the agreement heavily favors one party and places the other at a significant disadvantage, a court may deem it unconscionable and unenforceable.

 The Role of Attorneys in Negotiating and Drafting Postnuptial Agreements